MaciejDzikowski/CLC/readme.md

 #### New features:
 - `help` parameter for `@click.arguemnt` decorator to preserve an UI consistency,
 - second, not required parameter for `@click.arguemnt` decorator to give a possibility of creating a Python argument differed from an argument name displayed in a help message.
+  - Allows to avoid shadowing built-in names, e.g. when argument has to be named "filter".